Ziyang Sichuan, China Travel Guide

 Tap water is generally not safe for direct consumption.
 Always drink Bottled water, boiled water, or purified water.

-China generally maintains a low violent crime rate, and Ziyang is considered relatively safe.
-However, awareness of petty crime and natural risks is prudent.
+China generally preserves a low violent crime rate, and Ziyang is considered relatively safe.
+However, awareness of petty crime and natural risks is sensible.

-Travel insurance is highly recommended for any international trip.
+It is strongly advised to get travel insurance for any international trip.
 A good policy includes coverage for various unforeseen events.

 Medical emergencies, emergency evacuation, trip cancellation/interruption, lost/stolen luggage.
 Consider World Nomads or SafetyWing.

 Report loss to local police (PSB) immediately for a police report.
-Contact your country's embassy or consulate for emergency travel documents.
+Contact your country's contact your embassy for emergency travel documents.

 Use 120 ambulance service or go to the nearest hospital.
 If you can, have a Mandarin speaker assist you.
 AirHelp assists with flight disruptions.